openseg-group/OCNet.pytorch/README.md

 ## Enviroment
 The code is developed using python 3.5+ on Ubuntu 16.04.
 NVIDIA GPUs ared needed.
 The code is tested using 4 x NVIDIA P100 GPUS cards.
-All the experiments on Cityscapes should run on pytorch0.4.
+All the experiments on Cityscapes are tested on pytorch0.4.1.

 ## Quick start